By law, all deaths that occur in Northern Ireland must be registered in Northern Ireland.

 - the name and practice address of the deceased’s doctor

-- a relative of the deceased.
-If the deceased has no relatives or none are available then any of the following can register the death:
+A relative of the deceased.
+If the deceased has no relatives or none are available, then any of the following can register the death:

 - any relative of the deceased – including a relative by marriage